 Secure your right to file mechanics liens and bond claims on all projects

-When it comes to collections, there a few things you should do at a minimum in order to be able to collect and minimize if not eliminate the chance of non-payment.
+When it comes to collections, there are a few things you should do at a minimum in order to be able to collect and minimize if not eliminate the chance of non-payment.

 Being cautiously optimistic is important when dealing with collectibles in construction.
 You’re always planning ahead while anticipating payment issues to arise — not because you’re not confident you vetted your client thoroughly but because situations change and things can happen.